-All projects that have successfully completed threshold and underwriting review must seek and secure OHFA Multifamily Committee recommendation and Board approval.
-The OHFA Multifamily Committee and Board monthly calendar can be found on the OHFA Board Website.
+All projects that have successfully completed Threshold and Underwriting Review must seek and secure OHFA Multifamily Committee recommendation and Board approval.
+The OHFA Multifamily Committee and Board monthly calendar can be found on the OHFA Multifamily.
 Once scheduled for a specific month, the assigned OHFA analyst will work with the applicant to complete an Executive Summary, which provides summary information about the project to the OHFA Multifamily Committee and Board.
 Once complete, the Executive Summary will be posted to OHFA's BoardDocs Website.
-Applicants are required to attend the Multifamily Committee and Board meeting either in person or virtually.at which the project is to be presented.
+Applicants are required to attend the Multifamily Committee and Board meeting either in person or virtually.
 If funding is approved by the Board, the funding is reserved.